 3. And dog beds are out of the question.

-4. Queen Elizabeth doesn’t take lightly any pranks at her pets’ expense.
+4. Queen Elizabeth didn’t take lightly any pranks at her pets’ expense.

-If you’re guilty of lightly teasing your dog, you should give thanks that you don’t work for the queen.
-One of the monarch’s footmen “was demoted for spiking the dogs’ food with whiskey and gin as a practical joke,” according to a 2012 book, Royal Family Life (Amazing and Extraordinary Facts) ($33.70, Amazon).
+If you’re guilty of lightly teasing your dog, you should give thanks that you didn’t work for the Queen.
+One of the monarch’s footmen “was demoted for spiking the dogs’ food with whiskey and gin as a practical joke,” according to a 2012 book, Royal Family Life (Amazing and Extraordinary Facts).

 5. Don’t you dare scold the royal corgis.

 “Nobody is allowed to raise a finger or a voice to any of the dogs.
-They cock their legs and do what corgis do wherever they want — on antique furniture, priceless carpets,” Brian Hoey wrote in his book, Not In Front of the Corgis: Secrets of Life Behind the Royal Curtains ($11.95, Amazon) As a result, the queen’s staff carried cleaning supplies on their person in case the corgis had an accident.
+They cock their legs and do what corgis do wherever they want — on antique furniture, priceless carpets,” Brian Hoey wrote in his book, Not In Front of the Corgis: Secrets of Life Behind the Royal Curtains.
+As a result, the Queen’s staff carried cleaning supplies on their person in case the corgis had an accident.

 6. Non-corgis are banned at royal family holiday events.

-The queen’s corgis have a history of not getting along with other dogs, so the queen instituted a ban on all other pets at family functions.
+The Queen’s corgis had a history of not getting along with other dogs, so she instituted a ban on all other pets at family functions.
 “One of the Queen’s corgis nearly lost an ear when it was involved in an attack with Princess Beatrice’s Norfolk terrier Max.
 And in 2003 one of the Queen’s corgis had to be put down after it was attacked by Princess Anne’s bull terrier Florence at Sandringham,” The Daily Mail reported in 2013.
 As a result, Kate Middleton was not allowed to bring her beloved spaniel, Lupo, to Sandringham for Christmas that year.